gaelforget/ClimateModels.jl/docs/src/examples.md

 RandomWalker
 ```

-The examples may fall into two categories :
+The examples broadly fall into two categories :

 - [Workflows That Run Models](@ref run_model_examples)
 - [Workflows That Replay Models](@ref replay_model_examples)

-!!! note
-    One model may get input from another model's output.

-Examples are listed below.
-For each model, the core language or file format is indicated.
+For each model listed below, the main language or file format is indicated.
 Models are sorted by increasing problem size.

 The notebook collection illustrates that the [Climate Model Interface](@ref run_model_examples) is applicable to a wide range of model types, programming languages, and problem sizes.